Guinea Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of ECOWAS (Economic Community of West African States) member countries can enter Guinea without a visa
+Citizens of ECOWAS (Economic Community of West African States) member countries do not require a visa for short stays.

 Arrival Process